JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

    Note the `"link"` parameter of the `JBCefJSQuery.inject()` method.
    It is the name of the `openLink` function's `link` parameter.
-   This value is injected to the query function call, and can be any value that is required by handler, e.g., `"myJsObject.prop"`, `"'JavaScript string'"`, etc.
+   This value is injected to the query function call and can be any value required by the handler, e.g., `"myJsObject.prop"`, `"'JavaScript string'"`, etc.
 6. Execute JavaScript, which registers a click event listener in the browser.
    Whenever an `a` element is clicked in the browser, the listener will invoke the `openLink` function defined in step 4 with the `href` value of the clicked link.

 ### Loading Resources From Plugin Distribution

 In cases when a plugin feature implements a web-based UI, the plugin may provide HTML, CSS, and JavaScript files in its [distribution](plugin_content.md) or build them on the fly depending on some configuration.
-Such resources cannot be easily accessed by the browser.
+The browser cannot easily access such resources.
 They can be made accessible by implementing proper request [handlers](#event-handlers), which make them available to the browser at predefined URLs.

 This approach requires implementing [`CefRequestHandler`](%gh-jcef-master%/org/cef/handler/CefRequestHandler.java), and [`CefResourceRequestHandler`](%gh-jcef-master%/org/cef/handler/CefResourceRequestHandler.java), which map resource paths to resource providers.